Asian Art Outpost

 cí shī

-Note: This is not a very common title for a wall scroll in China.
+Note: 雌獅 is not a very common title for a wall scroll in China.
 Perhaps because lions are not indigenous to China.
-Though oddly enough, rarity of lions made them very prized - and lion dances are a popular festival attraction.
+Though oddly enough, the rarity of lions made them very prized - and lion dances are a popular festival attraction.

-If you do see name of this species of animal written on a wall scroll, it's more likely to be the masculine form of "lion".
+If you see the name of this animal species written on a wall scroll, it's more likely to be the masculine form of “lion.”

 Just as Liquor Turns a Face Red, Gold Turns a Heart Black